 The significance of sex and gender in clinical pharmacokinetics

-The consequences of the historical exclusion of cisgender women, intersex, and transgender people from pharmacological clinical trials have resulted in a dangerously low quality of care for these populations.
-Analyzing and interpreting significant sex and gender-related differences in drug absorption, distribution, metabolism, and excretion are critical for adjusting dosing regimens and therapeutic drug monitoring.
+The consequences of the historical exclusion of cisgender women and pregnant people from pharmacological clinical trials have resulted in a dangerously low quality of care for these populations.
+Analyzing and interpreting significant sex- and gender-related differences in drug absorption, distribution, metabolism, and excretion are critical for adjusting dosing regimens and therapeutic drug monitoring.
 A deep understanding of the impact of these differences is required for practitioners and clinical researchers.
-This review summarizes the physiological differences between sexes as they relate to cardiovascular, respiratory, gastrointestinal, and renal variations.
-A direct examination of their possible effects on the pharmacokinetics of drugs critically highlights the current knowledge gap.
-The importance of including both sexes in all scientific research is emphasized in this review.
-It serves as a reminder for future scientists to strive toward reducing health care disparities based on sex and gender in their studies, and to incorporate sex and gender-specific analysis whenever possible.
+This review summarizes the physiological differences between the sexes as they relate to cardiovascular, respiratory, gastrointestinal, and renal variations.
+A direct examination of the possible effects of these difference on the pharmacokinetics of drugs critically highlights the current knowledge gap.
+The importance of including all sexes in clinical trials and pharmacokinetic studies is emphasized in this review.
+Current and future scientists should strive toward reducing health care disparities based on sex and gender in their studies, incorporating sex and gender-specific analysis whenever possible.

 Downloads